infracost/docs/docs/features/cli_commands.md

 ## Breakdown

+This command shows a breakdown of costs.
 You can point Infracost to either a Terraform directory, or plan JSON file, using the `--path` flag.

 If your repo has **multiple Terraform projects or workspaces**, use an Infracost [config file](/docs/features/config_file) to define them; their results will be combined into the same breakdown output.